rolling-sagas/rs-doc/inventory/README.md

 ## Equipment

 There will be a left hand (LH), right hand (R), and also centerpiece (CP).
 These are all slots that player character can equipment melee weapons, firearms, and armor.
+Along with a smaller box to store equipment specific items.

 - If any melee or firearms are equipped, it would directly influence the **attack options** of the character.